DataDog/stratus-red-team/docs/ttps/AWS/aws.persistence.backdoor-iam-user.md

-# Create an access key on an existing IAM user
+# Create an IAM Access Key on an IAM User

 Platform: AWS